mfranzke/loading-attribute-polyfill-with-serviceworker/README.md

 ## Prerequisites

-The main architectural decision to differentiate from other solutions like <https://github.com/mfranzke/loading-attribute-polyfill> is that we're using Service Worker to intercept the image and iframe contents network requests.
+The main architectural decision to differentiate from other solutions like [loading-attribute-polyfill](https://github.com/mfranzke/loading-attribute-polyfill) is that we're using **Service Worker** to intercept the image and iframe contents network requests.
 This comes with some aspects that are important to mention, that you might want to evaluate on your requirements and technical context.

 - Service Workers only run over **HTTPS**, for security reasons
 - Service Worker need to get **registered on first page visit**